MASCAM/ABB_IRB_2600_Digital_Twin/README.md

 ## How to use

-You should add the respective settings for both serial communication and adapter server in the `config.json` file like this:
+You should add the respective settings for both ethernet communication and MQTT adapter server in the `config.json` file like this:

 ```json
 {